Azure/terraform-azure-mdc-defender-plans-azure/README.md

 1. Single subscription - onboarding to a single subscription.
 2. Chosen subscriptions - onboarding to a list of subscription.
 3. All subscription - onboarding to all subscriptions your account have owner permission on.
-4. Mangement group - onboarding to all the subscription in a management group.
+4. Management group - onboarding to all the subscription in a management group.

 For **single subscription** example you can execute `terraform apply` command, the onboarding will apply on the subscription you are connected to.